mitsuki31/jmatrix/README.md

 If you are interested in obtaining the latest stable version of the project, please check the [latest version][latest-ver].
 You can download the archived package containing compiled classes from there.

-For improved stability and better usability, we highly recommend downloading the archived package that also includes the source files (e.g `jmatrix-<VERSION>_with_sources.jar`).
+For improved stability and better usability, we highly recommend downloading the archived package that also includes the source files (`jmatrix-<VERSION>_with_sources.jar`).
 This package contains all the necessary documentation about classes, methods, and other aspects related to **JMatrix**, making it easier to explore and understand the project.

 ### <a name="prerequisites" /> 🎯 Prerequisites